Untamed

 by Glennon Doyle

+If Uncanny Valley had a bookshelf, Untamed would be on it.
 This memoir exudes overconfidence, its grandiosity overwhelming any sense of authenticity.
-Doyle’s writing reaches for wisdom, crafting polished, striking phrases designed to leave an impact.
-Yet, this pursuit of profundity often feels forced, preachy, even, intending to sound insightful rather than organically so.
+Doyle’s writing reaches for wisdom, crafting polished, striking phrases designed to leave an impact; yet, this pursuit of profundity often feels forced, preachy, even, intending to sound insightful rather than organically so.
 The result is a narrative that comes across as more curated than genuine.
 Her assured, unwavering tone will likely appeal to a self-absorbed audience, but for me, it felt overly constructed with elements of exaggerated boasting.

 Previous